Our Services

 Published on: 2/24/2026

-Hemochromatosis is an iron overload disorder, usually from inherited HFE mutations or, less commonly, from transfusions or other conditions, that can slowly damage the liver, heart, pancreas, joints, and skin yet is highly manageable when detected early.
+Hemochromatosis is an iron overload disorder most often caused by inherited HFE gene mutations, though it can also result from blood transfusions or other underlying conditions.
+Excess iron gradually accumulates in the liver, heart, pancreas, joints, and skin, potentially causing serious damage—but the condition is highly manageable when caught early.

 The good news?
 When detected early, hemochromatosis is highly manageable—and many people live normal, healthy lives with proper treatment.